elisebell/website_old/research.md

 title: Research
 ---
 <h4>Research</h4>

-I'm a member of the
+I'm an alumna member of the
 [SPAM Lab](http://www.u.arizona.edu/~hammond/spamho.html) at the UA Department of Linguistics.